Nine Years at Microsoft

 The thing is, it’s never been this overwhelmingly bad: War, US politics, a technology industry gone mad around AI (and I am to that), European anachronisms and a local (Portuguese) economy that defies any rational explanation save gross mismanagement over the past 50 years.

-Sustaining an international career is incredibly hard.
+Sustaining an international career is incredibly hard, but having any sort of serious career progression and physically remaining in Portugal is almost impossible, and there are a number of factors at play in that.
 For starters, there is the usual economic rift between US roles that I am qualified to fill but cannot apply to (either due to location or unwritten policy) and European “technology” jobs (where companies hire the cheapest possible “IT” resources).

-Two more factors have played their part: specialisation (my particular set of skills, even the soft ones, isn’t valued in companies that don’t build technology) and ageism (the sad truth is that older, more experienced and independently minded people are seldom sought after in tech).
+Two more factors have played their part in recent years: specialization (my particular set of skills, even the soft ones, isn’t valued in companies that don’t build technology) and ageism (the sad truth is that older, more experienced and independently minded people are seldom sought after in tech).

 And yes, one of the reasons the technology industry has gone to shit over the past few years is that it assumes more, cheaper, less skilled staff can magically deliver quality solutions (I present the modern Internet and our current computing landscape as counter-evidence).